 Yoga helps you physically by making your muscles, tissues and joints healthy and also improves the function of your organs, immune system and glandular system, e.g. your digestion, breathing, gynaecological health and nervous system can improve too.
 Yoga is a mind/body discipline, positively affecting your body and mental outlook.
 Research shows that people with low back pain are less depressed after 3 months of being offered yoga and also after practising yoga at home a year after beginning.
 Our trial backs up two past trials (K. Williams et al 2009 and E. Groessl et al 2008) in suggesting that depression in low back pain sufferers decreases with yoga and that yoga’s benefits are long-term.
 It can be depressing to have back pain and yoga helps to bring about positive mental changes.

 Research shows that the Alexander Technique (postural awareness), Cognitive Behavioural Therapy, manipulation and exercise can help to reduce back pain.
-Yoga can combine similar elements from all these methods into a single treatment package.
+Yoga can combine similar elements from all these methods into a single treatment package whilst empowering you to help yourself to improved comfort, health and wellbeing.
 You learn to use your body efficiently and comfortably throughout your day by attention to your postural habits – which is very relevant to recurrent back pain.
 You learn to change your attitude to your back pain episodes and also to the experience of occasional pain itself with self-observation and by targeting the neurological pathways from the site of pain to the brain.
-You learn to gently bring mobility to stiff parts of your body and to keep them flexible. which encourages future health in those areas.
+You learn to gently bring mobility to stiff parts of your body and to keep them flexible, which encourages future health in those areas.
 You learn to exercise, strengthen and relax your body and also your mind, with beneficial effects to your body, your mind and your whole being.

 The ‘Yoga for Healthy Lower Backs – Relaxations’ CD is a great place to begin your introduction to yoga.
 The CD was designed for those with low back pain and trial participants loved it.
 It is not easy to learn yoga relaxation by yourself, but this CD talks you through it and was an essential part of our trial.
 Yoga teachers believe that you can use yoga relaxation to: take off the top layers of pain; reduce physical and mental tension; lessen the effects of life’s stress; stabilize your emotions; improve your overall health; allow your body to relax and settle into a more comfortable posture; bring calmness to your mind; improve your vitality; and more.

-The ‘Yoga for Healthy Lower Backs’ (Students’ Manual) book, published by Lotus Publishing, is available here via this website and at www.yogamatters.com.
+The ‘Yoga for Healthy Lower Backs’ book (our research’s Students’ Manual), published by Lotus Publishing, is available here via this website and at www.yogamatters.com.
 This book was designed as an accompaniment to our 12-class ‘Yoga for Healthy Lower Backs’ course.
 If you have some experience of yoga, it is likely that you will be able to work from this book.
-Of course, it is best to use the book as it was designed, alongside a 12-week course taught by a ‘Yoga for Healthy Lower Backs’ qualified yoga teacher.
+Of course, it is best to use the book as it was designed, i.e. alongside a 12-week course taught by a ‘Yoga for Healthy Lower Backs’ qualified yoga teacher.
 If you are a beginner, you may gain some benefit from this book, but the benefits will be greater by learning the yoga programme from a teacher.

 ‘The Yoga for Healthy Lower Backs’ Programme – Best way to learn